The dentists at our Camrose clinic describe what you can expect while recovering from a dental crown procedure.

 During the following few weeks, if the pain you are experiencing does not subside or becomes more severe, please contact our office to schedule an appointment for further evaluation.

 Living with Your New Crown

 During your recovery period, avoid eating anything hard, sticky, or chewy for the first 24 hours.
 During the days and weeks following your procedure, you can gradually reintroduce these foods into your diet.

 It is normal for a new crown to feel a little strange at first – almost as if it doesn't quite fit properly.
 Once your mouth becomes accustomed to the new restoration, however, you will most likely stop noticing it altogether.

-That said, if your bite does not feel normal after about a week, it is possible that the crown will need to be adjusted in order for it to fit properly.
+That said, if your bite does not feel normal after about a week, the crown may need to be adjusted for it to fit properly.
 In this case, you should schedule a follow-up appointment with your dentist.